hugojosefson/jenkins-with-android/README.txt

+This script contains all the commands and instructions you need to set up a Hudson server on which you can run Android builds headless, using Maven.
+You can add Ant yourself if you want that instead.

-You can probably run this script as-is.
+You can probably run the script as-is.
 However, some of the comments in it contain relevant information, so you might want to copy/paste one command at the time.